ScorpWave/Carbon-Capture/README.md

 Category 2: CO₂ Recovery

-Category 3: CO₂ Capture Efficiency
+Category 3: Capture vs. Recovery Gap

-Category 4: CO₂ Recovery Efficiency

 The dataset was cleaned, aggregated, and analyzed in Excel, and Power Query before being visualized in Power BI.